 Ethics is not a hard and fast system of rules.
 You may have heard the phrase “moral relativism” or “situational ethics.”
 It refers to using reason to determine the highest good and basing our behavior on this concept.

 We often use situational ethics when we consider self-defense.
 It is not ethical to kill, but we may feel it is right to kill someone who has attacked us.
-However, it may not be ethical to kill the attacker if we have another way to save our life.
+However, it may not be ethical to kill the attacker if you have another way to save your life.